percona/postgres/contrib/pg_tde/documentation/docs/how-to/multi-tenant-setup.md

         The KMIP server setup is out of scope of this document.

         Make sure you have obtained the root certificate for the KMIP server and the keypair for the client.
 The client key needs permissions to create / read keys on the server.
-Find the [configuration guidelines for the HashiCorp Vault Enterprise KMIP Secrets Engine](https://developer.hashicorp.com/vault/tutorials/enterprise/kmip-engine).
+Find the [configuration guidelines for the HashiCorp Vault Enterprise KMIP Secrets Engine :octicons-link-external-16:](https://developer.hashicorp.com/vault/tutorials/enterprise/kmip-engine).

         For testing purposes, you can use the PyKMIP server which enables you to set up required certificates.
 To use a real KMIP server, make sure to obtain the valid certificates issued by the key management appliance.